wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-introduction.md

 * Efficient and economical data storage with Azure Blob storage, a Hadoop-compatible option.
 See [Use Azure Blob storage with Hadoop in HDInsight](/documentation/articles/hdinsight-hadoop-use-blob-storage) for details.

-* Integration with other Azure services, including [web sites](/documentation/services/web-sites/) and [SQL Database](/documentation/services/sql-databases/).
+* Integration with other Azure services, including [Web apps](/documentation/services/web-sites/) and [SQL Database](/documentation/services/sql-databases/).

 * Low entry cost.
 Start a [trial](/pricing/1rmb-trial/), or consult [HDInsight pricing details](/home/features/hdinsight/#price).